The first time I tried Grilled Pork Rice Vermicelli was in Melbourne, at a

 One morning I just couldn’t stand the thought of a bacon and egg roll (crazy, I know) but Mister Truong’s was now apart of our Saturday tradition and we had to go.
 I decided to branch out and try the Grilled Pork Rice Vermicelli, and boy did I wish I had tried it earlier.
 Everything about this dish was perfect!
-Caramelised pork with crispy veg, chewy noodles and a spicy sauce.
+Caramelised pork with crisp fresh veg, chewy noodles and a spicy sauce.
 I got addicted, so addicted that there was a point I was eating it for all three meals.
 And then I decided I must travel to Vietnam and eat this dish roadside.

 So I did.
 Even better, bowls of Grilled Pork with Rice Vermicelli were never more than $2!?
 Yes, you read that right.
 I spent 6 months eating different versions of this dish and still wanted more.

 I no longer live near Mister Truong’s or in Vietnam so I’ve had to start making my own Grilled Pork Rice Vermicelli.
 Which I’m not mad about because this is the dish of dreamssss.
-So easy to make, it’s light, refreshing and jam-packed with crispy vegetables (yay micronutrients) marinated caramelised grilled pork, chewy noodles, crunchy peanuts and the best nuoc cham dressing.
+So easy to make, it’s light, refreshing and jam-packed with crisp vegetables (yay micronutrients), marinated caramelised grilled pork, chewy noodles, crunchy peanuts and the best nuoc cham dressing.
 Eating this on a hot summers day just feels so right.

 Also works excellently for meal prep.
 Just add all your ingredients minus the nuoc cham to a container and on the day you want to eat it, drizzle over the dressing and it’s ready to eat!
 I would suggest not meal prepping for more than three days, after three days the veggies start to become limp and soggy.